 Most music courses, including all ensembles and applied music classes, are open to the entire student body.

 The Eckerd Concert Choir and its select ensembles are joined by a professional orchestra for major concerts each semester.
 These groups also perform off campus, including on tour.
 Most recently, the choir toured Cuba.
 Experienced instrumentalists may join the Eckerd Community Band or the Eckerd Chamber Orchestra, both of which comprise smaller ensembles coached by our performance faculty: string quartets, brass and saxophone ensembles, flute choir or mixed chamber groups.
 Students focused more on popular music styles may enroll in a jazz combo, rock group or steel drum band, also coached by faculty experts.
 All instrumental ensembles give public performances on and off campus, often as reflective service learning projects.

 Applied Music Study

 Private lessons are offered in voice and most instruments.
 An additional fee is charged; members of department-sponsored ensembles may qualify for fee waivers.

 Musically accomplished applicants to the college are encouraged to apply for an Artistic Achievement Award in Music.
 To be considered, upload a short essay and a recording demonstrating skill and musicianship to the Admission website by February 1 of your application year.

 Eckerd Concert Choir

-Listen to our choir perform “Carol of the Birds” during the annual holiday concert last month in Wireman chapel, under direction of Brent Douglas.
+The Eckerd College choir performed “Carol of the Birds” during the annual winter concert in Wireman chapel, under direction of Brent Douglas, Sunday, December 11, 2016.